Arkansas 14 Day Notice To Comply or Vacate

 How To Serve an Arkansas 14 Day Notice To Comply or Vacate

-1. Hand delivery to the other party
+1. Hand delivery to the tenant

-2. Delivery by registered or certified mail
+2. Delivery by registered or certified mail to the tenant’s address of record or (if unknown) last known residence

-To account for variable delivery times, mailed notice extends the notice period by three (3) calendar days.
+Proof of mailing does not prove the other party’s receipt of notice.
+To account for variable delivery times, mailed notice extends a notice period by three (3) calendar days.

 note